hurricane-response/response-theme/README.md

 Our [getting started](https://docs.google.com/document/d/1f_ODFvGzrOihfkckSxJ8hU4d9I3b389Rx4aAEFEHvTw/edit?usp=sharing) document serves as the best entry for the project for all types of contributions.

+Also see our [Contributing file](Contributing.md) for repo specific contributions.

 ## Open source licensing info
 1. [LICENSE](LICENSE)
 2. [Code of Conduct](Code_of_Conduct.md)